Sensitive, funny, and charming. . . a refreshing entry to the sub-genre of cancer lit. —Publishers Weekly

 Arte Italiana, Ovunque Siamo (artwork by Pat Messina Singer)

-Goodbye to the Island, forthcoming in The Mailer Review
+Goodbye to the Island, The Mailer Review (print edition)

 The Year of the Lice, The Chaos